Product Disclosures

 - If a member's plan allows for doctor override, the member does not have to pay extra when receiving a brand name drug for which the doctor has specified "Dispense as Written" (DAW) on the prescription.
 The pharmacist dispenses the brand name drug specified in the prescription, not the generic alternative, and the member pays his or her cost share or copay for the brand name drug.
 If the doctor does not write DAW on the prescription for a brand name drug when a generic is available, and the member desires and requests the brand name drug, he or she will then have to pay the brand or generic copay plus the difference in cost between the brand and generic (up to the cost of the brand name drug).

-- Please contact Cigna at the number on the back of your ID card for specific details or refer to your plan booklet for additional details.
+- Please contact Cigna Healthcare at the number on the back of your ID card for specific details or refer to your plan booklet for additional details.

 "When can my plan change the approved drug list (formulary)?
 If a change occurs, will I have to pay more to use a drug I had been using?"